 When can I register to get the vaccine?

-RIGHT NOW!
-Anyone aged 12 and older can register for a vaccination appointment.
+Anyone aged 5 and older can register for a vaccination appointment.
 If you or someone you know is unable to register, call (804) 205-3501 and a representative can help you through the process.
 Help is available in English and Spanish.

 I am registered for an appointment, but I might need help with transportation to get to my vaccine appointment.